Helping Individuals & Families move from the UK

 The professional removal company provides bespoke solutions.
 Whether you are moving antiques and fine arts or you simply want to a packing solution for fragile items, Central Moves is able to cater for your every packing need.

 Thereafter, the company is clients can opt for the European Part Load service or the European Full Load Service depending on their shipping timeline as well as effects.
 With this service, items from different clients are itemised, packed, label, sorted transported together, thus reducing the removal costs that each client pays as no individual client has to pay for the entire transport charges.
 The Part Load Removal service is well designed for individuals, families, or corporates that are moving small items or moving a large number of items in a spread-out timeline.

 On the other hand, the Full Load/Dedicated Vehicle service gives Central Moves the capability of moving large items to Germany at one go.
 Thus, they can move their items in their own time and their own convenience.

 Therefore, whether you are moving to Germany to be able to remain within the EU even after Brexit, or you are seeking new economic opportunities, be sure to contract the best removals in the UK – Central Moves.

 A parking management system has been implemented to regulate parking in the central areas of Germany.
 Various districts have been subdivided into parking zones, with different criteria applying to their use.
 For instance, there are exemptions for certain groups of professionals.
 You need to obtain a permit and sign and both of these places are all-in-one services from the local city council website or there is a website https://www.platzda.de that can deal with this for you for a small fee (in german)

-Central Moves Ltd have compiled a list of expat & German news websites that can be of help and give some insight to existing people Moving or currently living in Germany
+Central Moves Ltd have compiled a list of expat & German news websites that can be of help and a chance to make contact with existing british expats.

 Living in Germany